syncfusion-content/blazor-docs/blazor/datagrid/infinite-scrolling.md

 documentation: ug
 ---

-# Infinite Scrolling in Blazor DataGrid Component
+# Infinite Scrolling in Blazor DataGrid

-The Infinite Scrolling feature in the DataGrid efficiently manages large data sets without affecting the grid performance.
-It operates on a "load-on-demand" concept, fetching the buffered data only when necessary, typically in the default infinite scrolling mode, a block of data accumulates every time the scrollbar reaches the end of the scroller.
+The Infinite Scrolling feature in the DataGrid is a powerful tool for seamlessly handling extensive data sets without compromising grid performance.
+It operates on a "load-on-demand" concept, ensuring that data is fetched only when needed.
+In the default infinite scrolling mode, a new block of data is loaded each time the scrollbar reaches the end of the scroller.
+This approach significantly enhances the user experience when working with large data collections in the Blazor DataGrid.

+In this mode, a block of data accumulates every time the scrollbar reaches the end of the scroller.
+To clarify, in this context, a "block" represents the [PageSize](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridPageSettings.html#Syncfusion_Blazor_Grids_GridPageSettings_PageSize) of the Grid.
+If the `PageSize` is not explicitly specified, the Grid will automatically calculate it based on the grid viewport height and row height.

 To enable infinite scrolling, you need to define [EnableInfiniteScrolling](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_EnableInfiniteScrolling) as true and content height by [Height](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_Height) property.